October Sky: Plot

-In October 1957, news of the Soviet Union's launch of Sputnik 1 reaches Homer Hickam in the mining community of Coalwood, West Virginia.
-Homer is inspired to build his own rockets despite the skepticism of his friends and family, especially his father; John Hickam, who wants his son to work in the mines.
+In October 1957, the Soviet Union launches Sputnik 1, the first artificial satellite.
+Witnessing Sputnik as it passes over the mining community of Coalwood, West Virginia, 17-year-old Homer Hickam is inspired to build his own rockets.
+His family and friends are skeptical of his ambition, especially his father John Hickam, who wants Homer to work in the coal mine that he manages.

-Homer teams up with math geek Quentin Wilson, who shares an interest in aerospace engineering; with the support of friends Roy Lee Cooke and Sherman O'Dell, and their science teacher Freida J. Riley, they construct small rockets.
-When one of them lands near John's office and nearly injures some workers, John warns Homer not to build rockets on his property again.
+Homer recruits his friends Roy Lee Cooke and Sherman O'Dell, as well as the social outcast Quentin Wilson, to his rocketry team.
+Their teacher, Freida J. Riley, supports their endeavors as they launch their first small rockets.
+When one rocket lands near John's office and nearly injures some workers, John warns Homer not to launch rockets on company property again.

-The boys hike over the edge of the coal company's property to continue, where they succeed with the help of the townsfolk, including the mine's machine shop manager Ike Bykovsky.
-John punishes Bykovsky for helping the boys, by sending him to work in the mine.
+The boys begin launching rockets beyond the borders of the coal company's property with the help of Ike Bykovsky, the manager of the mine's machine shop.
+John continues to oppose Homer's rocketry and sends Bykovsky to work in the mine as punishment for helping the boys.
+After several of their rockets explode, the boys finally get a rocket to fly.

-The rocket launches begin attracting townsfolk, but after the boys are arrested on charges of starting a wildfire with a stray rocket, they abandon rocketry.

-A mining accident injures John and kills Bykovsky, devastating Homer, who feels responsible for his death.
-But John later tells Homer that Bykovsky declined an offer to return to the machine shop because he was making more money in the mines.
-Homer drops out of high school to work in the mine and provide for his family while his father recovers.
+The rocket launches attract the interest of the community, but the boys are forced to abandon their pursuits after they are accused of starting a wildfire with a stray rocket.
+After a mining accident injures John and kills Bykovsky, Homer is devastated, as he feels responsible for Bykovsky's death.
+However, John tells Homer that Bykovsky was not forced to stay in the mine, so Homer is not to blame for his death.
+Homer drops out of high school to work in the mine, contributing to his family's income as his father recovers.

-Homer is inspired by Miss Riley to read a book on applied rocket science, which teaches him to calculate a rocket's trajectory.
-He and Quentin use this knowledge to locate their missing rocket and prove it could not have caused the fire.
-The boys present their findings to Miss Riley and the school principal, Mr. Turner, who determines the cause was a flare from a nearby airfield.
+Homer is inspired by Miss Riley to read a book on applied rocket science, which teaches him how to calculate a rocket's trajectory.
+He and Quentin use this knowledge to locate their missing rocket and prove it could not have started the fire.
+The boys present their findings to Miss Riley and the school principal, Mr. Turner, who later determines that the fire was caused by a flare from a nearby airfield.